Relintai/pandemonium_engine_docs/usage/assets_pipeline/importing_scenes.md

 Keep On Reimport
 ^^^^^^^^^^^^^^^^

-Once materials are edited to use Godot features, the importer will keep the edited ones and ignore the ones coming from the source scene.
+Once materials are edited to use Pandemonium features, the importer will keep the edited ones and ignore the ones coming from the source scene.
 This option is only present if materials are saved as files.